[SPLIT, CROATIA] — I knew she would be big. I had no idea she’d be THIS big.

 Here’s a short video I made to recap what it’s like:

 The first thing you realize once you’re on Queen of the Adriatic is just how damn big it is.
 100 feet long and I don’t know how many wide, you could have a three-kid Big Wheel race around the decks of this thing.
-What makes gulets different is this right here.
-The Big Table.
-The whole ship is built around it.
-And for the next week, our whole vacation will be anchored here.
-Gulets are not really sailboats, you pretty much motor all the time.
-But they sit high above the water, their big square backs open wide to host this big table.
-Twelve peeps reading the NYTimes arms-wide could fit around it, easily.

 Every day begins like this on Queen of the Adriatic.
 Breakfast, was my favorite part.
 I was usually six shots of espresso in by the time these pillowheads got up each day.
-Our man Igor on the left feeding us endless amounts of local bread, yoghurt and Croatian honey.
+Our man Igor on the left feeding us endless amounts of local bread, yogurt and Croatian honey.
 And coffee, to get our sails blowing.

 You carry your house on your back, so no need for hotels each night.
+That’s what you have to factor in, no hotels, especially for a big fun group.

 Heading to dinner is my favorite thing to do — well, other than every other part of the day on the boat.
 At 33 meters long, Queen of the Adriatic is about twice as long as even the biggest sailboats you can charter.
 Which means you can’t just tie up in port, cheek-by-jowl next the other dozens of boats.
 You have to anchor with the big boys outside the small harbors.
 We saw that as a plus.